tdf/odftoolkit/README.txt

 License (see also LICENSE.txt)
 ==============================

-Collective work: Copyright 2011-2019 The Document Foundation.
+Collective work: Copyright 2011-2018 The Apache Software Foundation.

-Licensed to the Document Software Foundation (TSF) under one or more contributor license agreements.
+                 Copyright 2018-2019 The Document Foundation.

+This product has been created by The Document Foundation, incorporating many modifications from different contributors.

 See the NOTICE file distributed with this work for additional information regarding copyright ownership.

-The ASF licenses this file to You under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
+Licensed under the Apache License, Version 2.0 (the "License");
+you may not use this file except in compliance with the License.
 You may obtain a copy of the License at

      http://www.apache.org/licenses/LICENSE-2.0